Your landlord or agent must give you the government’s ‘How to Rent’ booklet when you move in.

 Please note that lodgers have different rights to tenants, and the information on this page does not apply to you.
 Read our information for lodgers.

 The governement's guide serves as a helpful checklist for anyone searching for a house or flat to rent in England.
 It offers useful advice to guide you through every step of the letting process.
 It is regularly updated.
 You can access the latest versions online.

 Since October 2015, the law says that your landlord or agent must give you a copy of the booklet when starting or renewing your tenancy.

 What if your landlord or agent does not give you the ‘How to Rent’ booklet?

-If your landlord does not give you the latest copy of the booklet when your tenancy is started or renewed, they are not allowed to give you Notice Requiring Possession under section 21 Housing Act 1988.
+If your landlord does not give you the latest copy of the booklet when your tenancy is started or renewed, they are not allowed to give you notice to leave in the normal way.
 This means it is much harder for a landlord to evict you and you have in effect a much more secure tenancy.

 If you believe that your landlord did not give you the most up-to-date version of the booklet when you last signed a tenancy agreement, get advice from one of the agencies signed up to the Tower Hamlets Private Renters’ Charter.